Skip to content

 There is Level A Evidence that Stroke Unit care reduces the likelihood of death and disability by as much as 30% for men and women of any age with mild, moderate, or severe stroke.
 One of the key components of Stroke Unit Care is that the core interprofessional team should consist of healthcare professional with stroke expertise.
 Furthermore, Quality Based Procedures for Stroke recommend that interprofessional stroke teams across the continuum receive education and training to promote stroke expertise.

-The purpose of the Core Competencies Framework is to provide health care professionals working in stroke with a clear, comprehensive way to achieve the core competencies needed for evidence-based stroke care.
+The purpose of the Stroke Core Competency Framework is to provide health care professionals working in stroke with a clear, comprehensive way to achieve the core competencies needed for evidence-based stroke care.

 How to use the Stroke Core Competency Framework: